timmcginley/41934/Examples/Python/readme.md

 This code enables you to load in different models into the same geometry model / tree (line 16).
 The arch model is added on line 20 and the MECH model is added on line 27.
 Line 31 and 32 define the Ifc classes that you will use for your clash detection, in this example we are identifying clashes between IfcSpace and IfcFlowSegment as the IfcFlowSegment is something that definitely appears in the MECH model.

+*This code include the import and model loading as it is a special case.*

 ```Python
 import ifcopenshell